-Some cover letter templates also let you add coloured backgrounds or text to make the header bolder.
+Some cover letter templates also let you add coloured backgrounds or text to make the header even bolder.

-- a phone number you can be reached at
+- phone number

 Here’s an example of what should be in a cover letter header:

-However, if you don’t have a contact person’s name, use their position title or address the department you’re applying to instead.
+If you’re still unable to get the contact person’s name, use their position title or address the department you’re applying to instead.